moni-roy/Tic-Tac-Toe/README.md

 ## Algorithms

-This program uses the minimax algorithm with alpha-beta pruning to reduce the search space.
+This program uses the minimax algorithm with alpha-beta pruning to find the best available moves

 ### Algorithm Details